• Skip to main content

 • Failed arthroplasties

-Role of Arthrodesis and Arthroplasty
+Arthrodesis versus Arthroplasty

 Before arthroplasty was available, every diseased joint was considered for joint fusion including the major joints like hip or knee joints.

-Evolution of custom-made prostheses has led to increased use of prostheses in tumor surgery too.
+The evolution of custom-made prostheses has led to increased use of prostheses in tumor surgery too.

 Small joints of the foot and to a lesser extent hand and wrist can still be well managed by arthrodesis.